darideveloper/ip-updater-webshare/README.md

 # Details

-Script for get your current proxy and save it with the proxy provider [webshare.io](https://www.webshare.io/)
+Script for get your current ip and save it with the proxy provider [webshare.io](https://www.webshare.io/)

 ## Terminal outputs: